Heart Attack Symptoms in Women

 It occur more often in men than women.
 Because there are less cases of myocardial infarction (MI) in women, the fact that symptoms of this condition are different in women has only been realized recently.

 Doctors still don’t know the importance of the symptoms women reported a month or more before their attacks.
 These may someday be used to predict an upcoming heart problem.
-But notice that many people have these symptoms.
+Many people have these symptoms.
 If you asked, millions of people would probably admit to being tired, having trouble sleeping, being short of breath, having indigestion and anxiety.

 Though in case of men, it could be the beginning of Angina, indicated by chest discomfort or pain.
 In females this may not be the case.
 Those that are old in age and suffer from diabetes, may show up new symptoms of angina.
 This could begin with shortness of breath and anxiety.